9 FAM 302.5

 (d) (U) A check of post files, CLASS or INC, or any other outside information available.

-(e) (U) In third-country cases, you must consult with the appropriate consular section in the applicant’s home country before adjudicating the visa application and should ordinarily defer to the opinion of the consular officer at that post.
+(e) (U) In third-country cases, consult with the appropriate consular section in the applicant’s home country before adjudicating the visa application and should ordinarily defer to the opinion of the consular officer at that post.

 (5) (U) Applicants Required to Divulge Memberships: INA 222(a) requires IV applicants to respond to questions on the visa application: